callym/my-little-astral-being/readme.md

 the better you are at looking after your astral being, the quicker it is strong enough to escape its material form

+only use black and pastel colours

+all interface is through a pie menu that appears when you click on your pet